jaywink/ansible-huginn/README.md

     # You can disable HTTPS if SSL is terminated at the reverse proxy
     huginn_https: true

+    # Use a custom docker image
+    huginn_image: huginn/huginn

     # Email from
     huginn_mail_from: huginn@domain.tld